June 2, 2021: For current information about Rosemont College’s plan to keep the campus community safe from COVID-19, please visit here.

 Q: Will Two Terms, One Focus impact my progress toward graduation?

 A: Absolutely not!
 All courses will still be 3-4 credits.
-While 12 credits per semester is necessary for full-time status, it is recommended that students take at least 15 credits to keep on track toward graduation.
+While 12 credits per semester are necessary for full-time status, it is recommended that students take at least 15 credits to keep on track toward graduation.
 The fall 2020 semester will still allow for that since registration will remain the same.
+Students will also have the opportunity to take classes during the winter session running from December 15th to mid-January.

 Q: Does Two Terms, One Focus, impact the School of Graduate & Professional Studies?

 A: No. The Two Terms will only be in place for the Undergraduate College.
-Graduate courses will remain in the 14-week format, and Professional Studies courses will continue as scheduled in 7-week terms, either on campus or online, in accordance with the College’s three phases plan.
+Graduate courses will remain in the 14-week format, and Professional Studies courses will continue as scheduled in 7-week terms.
+All classes of the School of Graduate and Professional Studies will be online for the Fall and Spring Semesters.

 Faculty & Staff FAQ